DKPunch/CS162-Lessons/README.md

-# CS162-Lessons
+# CS162 Lessons

-Small section for helpful lessons from a previous Computer Science course.
+Small section of helpful lessons from a previous Computer Science course.